BeaglePilot/beaglepilot/reports/report_victor.md

     - Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.

-- Plans for the next period:
+- Plans for the next period (this is a list of tasks for the author):
     - Code kernel drivers.
 Start checking the MPU6000.
 The MS5611 could be started from the BMP085 driver.
     - Modify the I2C driver to accept a bus number
     - Review the RT_PREEMPT issue.